arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

 State-state-state.
 It surrounds us.
 Think hard enough and everything around will become either a state or a state mutation.
-The current time is a state and each passing second is a state mutation, which increments the current value.
+The current time is a state and each passing second is a state mutation.
-A tree can be represented by a state and each drop of rain mutates it, increasing the water supply level and applying the pressure on leafs.
+A tree can be represented by a state and each drop of rain mutates it, increasing the water supply level and applying the pressure on leaves.

-The concept is not new, but sometimes it becomes so hard to manage it.
+The concept is not new, but sometimes it becomes too hard to manage it.
 Even in software development, which was basically created to represent the world around us in strict terms.

-# Real Life
+# Real Life Example

-There is a brand new project which will provide book recommendations.
+There is a brand-new project which will provide book recommendations.
 The very first step is getting a list of books from a backend.
 This is enough _forever and ever_.
 Sounds good.